zcaceres/easy-agent/README.md

 - Add custom tools in the `tools` directory
 - Experiment with different prompts and configurations
 - Use the `cacheOptions` to optimize performance for frequently used contexts

-Remember to run `bun run check-types` to ensure type safety when making changes.

 ## How to Make a Tool